-Due to their small size, they can be safely carried through security checks at the airport, making them perfect for carry-on travellers.
+Due to their small size, they can be safely carried through security checks at the airport, making them perfect for carry-on travelers.

-And as a bonus, you can still have your favourite hair and skincare products on hand while you travel!
+And as a bonus, you can still have your favorite hair and skincare products on hand while you travel!

 Recommended by Nadine from Le Long Weekend

 The bamboo coffee mug is one of the main items of any travelers’ eco-kit, which spares dozens of single-use plastic or paper glasses.